chocolatey/docs/input/en-us/general/faqs.md

 To put it another way, Microsoft would be quite upset if the Office 365 packages on the community repository actually contained the Office 365 binaries.
 This is not something organizations would be subject to when hosting their own internal package.

 When you host internal packages, those packages can embed software and/or point to internal shares.
 You are not subject to software distribution rights, thus you can create packages that are more reliable, offline, and secure.
-See [[What are Chocolatey Packages|GettingStarted#what-are-chocolatey-packages]] for more details.
+See [What are Chocolatey Packages](./usage/getting-started#what-are-chocolatey-packages) for more details.

 For more information on organizational cautions about the community package repository, see [[the community repository disclaimer|CommunityPackagesDisclaimer]].